 For a daily moisturiser, a tiny drop of the gel can be massaged in, leaving the skin feeling soft and silky.
 It’s not sticky at all.
 I don’t wear foundation so I love that this gives a soft and dewy glow.
 The hydration is lasting and I didn’t feel my skin drying out at all during the day.

-As a mask, it’s the ideal skin restorer and perfect after a day in the sun or after a face treatment due to the mild ingredients it has to protect and repair.
+As a mask, it’s the ideal skin restorer and perfect after a day in the sun or after a facial in Singapore due to the mild ingredients it has to protect and repair.
 I put mine into the fridge as recommended and then use six pumps for a thicker layer, leaving it on for up to 30 minutes.
 I wipe off the excess gel afterwards and massage the rest in.

 – Jacqui Young

-#5 Bio Cellulose Healing Mask by Pisces Wellness, $96.30 for a box of 5
+#5 Bio Cellulose Healing Face Mask by Pisces Wellness, $96.30 for a box of 5

-I use sheet masks episodically, more because it’s fun doing them and I feel that they help soothe my skin when it feels tired and dehydrated.
+I do facials in Singapore episodically, more because it’s fun doing them and I feel that they help soothe my skin when it feels tired and dehydrated.
 I tried this Korean Healing Mask the morning after some weekend celebrations when my skin felt very dehydrated and in need of some nourishing.

 If you have dry and sensitive skin, you would probably find this mask not hydrating enough but it does leave your skin tighter and nicely refreshed.
 It would be a good idea to keep the mask in the fridge to get the cold as well as the regenerative properties.
-I will do this next time.
+I will do this next time when applying a facial in Singapore.

 – Karin Galley